gmanthenoxus/gmanthenoxus.github.io/README.md

 # Noxus' Hub - Personal Portfolio Website

-A modern, interactive personal portfolio website showcasing projects, hobbies, and blog posts.
-Built with Jekyll and hosted on GitHub Pages, featuring a comprehensive blog template system and developer challenges.
+A comprehensive personal portfolio website showcasing the intersection of technical skills with personal passions.
+Built with Jekyll and hosted on GitHub Pages, featuring specialized blog templates, comprehensive hobby pages, and detailed project showcases.

-## **What Makes This Special**

-✨ **4 Specialized Blog Templates** - Listicle, Case Study, How-To, and Standard layouts 🚀 **Developer Challenges** - Interactive coding challenges with difficulty ratings 🎨 **Modern UI System** - Green-to-blue gradient theme with smooth animations 📱 **Mobile-First Design** - Responsive layouts that work beautifully on all devices ⚡ **Performance Optimized** - Fast loading with 95+ Lighthouse scores

 ## 🌟 Features